 Institutional Support of Civilian Pacifism:

 Peter Gelderloos explains in his book that “Nonviolence in its most current and effective forms not only lacks revolutionary, transformative character, but it serves the interests of the very organizations that on a world scale are most exploitative, the most powerful, and the most violent,” (Gelderloos, pg.
 207).
-This is because the corporate media, other corporations, governments, and religious institutions decide what is violent and what is not.
+This is because the corporate media, other corporations more broadly, governments, and religious institutions decide what is violent and what is not.
 And when nonviolent protesters base their actions on how they will be portrayed by these institutions, they lose their own moral compass and adopt the values of these institutions.
 But these institutions always demonize any movement or person, nonviolent or violent, if they are against the state, corporate interests, or religious hierarchy and dogma.
 Many pacifists naively believe that the “truth will prevail” (meaning corruption will be exposed by the media, the beatings of pacifists will speak for themselves, and good will triumph over evil) because they think the corporate media is on their side when in reality it’s just a lapdog mouthpiece for the corporate state.
-The truth often does come out but nearly no one reads about it or sees it because the corporate media ignores it.
+The truth often does come out but nearly no one reads about it or sees it because the corporate media ignores it and when judges and prosecutors decide our fate anyway, the truth doesn’t matter because they can decide whatever they like regardless of the truth.

 It’s not just some individuals who identify as pacifists who use violence.
 There are numerous violent institutions that promote peace, such as the Rand Corporation, the Ford Foundation, the International Republican Institute, and the National Endowment for Democracy.
 Gene Sharp, one of the modern figure heads of the “peace movement” received funding for his doctoral dissertation from the Defense Department’s Advanced Research Projects Agency, and his Albert Einstein Institution (AEI) received grants from the International Republican Institution and the National Endowment for Democracy from 1993-1999 revealed in AEI’s own report.
 Both the the International Republican Institution and the National Endowment for Democracy are funded by the government.
 “NGOs profit constantly off the state’s need to recuperate popular rage.
 Rich donors and government agencies give away huge amounts of money to pay dissidents to feel like they’re making a real change in the world by running services that constitute a bandage on the gaping wounds of poverty and structural violence, while training those in need to passively accept aid rather than fighting to change their circumstances.
 Thanks to charity, the powerful can throw some crumbs to those who wait obediently, allowing them to more effectively crush those who rise up to create change directly” (Gelederloos pg 37)